BakalMode/supermarket-back-JB-Final-Project/README.md

 ## setting up instructaions:

 creating a virtual environment:
-!!check if one already exists before creating a new one!!
+**!!check if one already exists before creating a new one!!**
 - python -m virtualenv myenv

 activate the virtual environment:
 - Windows: myenv\Scripts\activate
 - macOS/Linux: source myenv/bin/activate

-after activating the virtual environment it will appear like this:
+if activated currectly the virtual environment should appear like so:
 ![EnvCheck](readmeImages/envcheck.jpg)